banner

 56. These two dialogues are willing to communicate with each other; they speak the same language and recognize each other's tones.

-61. Sadly, the role that companies play in the communication that customers desire often hides behind aggressive marketing and falsehoods.
+61. Sadly, the role that companies play in the communication customers desire often hides behind aggressive marketing and falsehoods.

-65. We are also employees who ensure your company operates well, and we want to speak directly with consumers, not recite clichés.
+65. We are also the employees who ensure your company operates well, and we want to speak directly with consumers, not recite clichés.

 67. As customers and employees, we want to know why you are unwilling to listen; what you say sounds like another language.